romantic italian couple

 This is from the verb adorare and is considered a very sweet and feminine thing to say; it’s also used between female friends.

-If you don’t want to refer to your agitated genitals (and elicit giggles), use felice (happy) instead.
+If you don’t want to express a sexual desire, use felice (happy) instead.

-As in English, this can be a way of expressing your affections when at a distance.
+As in English, this can be a way of expressing your affection when at a distance.

 It’s very important to note that subjects and objects are used with this verb in a way that’s opposite to English.
 That is, mi manchi literally translates as something like “you cause me to feel a lacking.”